aritrabiswas2004/devops-with-kubernetes/ping-pong/README.md

 ## Deployment

-Deployment and Service can be created by `kubectl apply -f manifests/`
+The following can be created by `kubectl apply -f manifests/`

+- StatefulSet (and related Service)
+- Deployment
+- Service

 ## Volumes